pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/unpack-array-group-differently.md

 ## Scenario

-You want to scan a collection of _customer orders_ for shop purchases in 2020 only.
-Each customer record has an embedded array of one or more orders that you first want to unpack into separate order records.
+You want to generate a report to list shop purchases for each product made in 2020.
+There is a collection of customer records where each has an embedded array of one or more orders made by the customer.
+You first want to unpack the embedded orders into separate top-level order records.
 Then you want to group these unpacked orders by product type (e.g. _ELECTRONICS_, _BOOKS_), capturing a total value and order count for each product type.
-In summary, your generated report should list shop orders for each product in 2020.

 ## Sample Data Population

-Drop the old version of the database (if it exists) and then populate a new `customer_orders` collection with customer-related documents spanning 2019-2021, with each customer having an array of 1 or more orders:
+Drop any old version of the database (if it exists) and then populate a new `customer_orders` collection with customer-related documents spanning 2019-2021, with each customer having an array of 1 or more orders:

 ```javascript
 use book-unpack-array-group-differently;